-Solid Harmony is a young people’s vocal collective based at NewVIc and directed by Naveen Arles.
-It was set up in April 2002 and has gone from strength to strength.
-The group has over 40 members aged 14 -18 from across the borough, with a strong senior and alumni membership taking part in NewVIc’s Nrich program.
-Solid Harmony rehearse every Monday from 5.15 – 6.45pm and offers a pathway beyond college life, where singers can join a show choir of young professionals that come together for special projects and events as the Solid Harmony Vocal Collective.
+Solid Harmony is a young people’s vocal collective based at NewVIc and supported by a committee of dedicated associates and volunteers.
+It was set up in April 2002 and has gone from strength to strength, developing pathways for aspiring young leaders.
+The group has over 30 members aged 14 -18 from across the borough, with a strong senior and alumni membership taking part in NewVIc’s Nrich program.
+Solid Harmony rehearse every Monday from 5.00 – 6.00pm with Marina Hart in D Block Theatre and offers a pathway beyond college life, where singers can join a show choir of young professionals that come together for special projects and events as the Solid Harmony Vocal Collective.
 The choir is renowned for singing a wide range of music, including Gospel, R n’ B and Rock, to Folk, World music and Classical.
 Members are encouraged to write and compose for the group, who are often joined by NewVIc musicians to form their very own band.
-For more information go to About us.
+For more information go to About Us.

 The sun has finally begun to shine.
 Solid Harmony have been as busy as ever through the winter months.
 They performed at 2 Singing parties at Stratford Circus over Christmas and recently in March.
 They sang a range of repertoire, including a beautiful arrangement of Fields Of Gold, by Nick Bowers-Broadbent and and funky rendition of It’s Time, arranged by the choir, facilitated by Paul Watson.
 The Solid Harmony Collective Young Leaders supported younger singers in the New Young Voices Collective (NewYVC) now resident at Stratford Circus, and performed their own piece.
 Some of the Young Leaders are working along side teachers in primary and secondary school to inspire children to sing and share good practice.